giuliadottisani/giuliadottisani.github.io/index.md

 **very short bio**

-I am an Assistant Professor in the Department of Social and Political Sciences at the University of Milano "Statale".
+I am an Associate Professor in the Department of Social and Political Sciences at the University of Milano.
 I have a PhD in Sociology and Social Research and my main research interests are sociology of the family, female employment and social stratification.
 I also work on public opinion and political participation in comparative perspective.
 I mostly work with large individual and household surveys, both longitudinal and cross-sectional (e.g. EU-SILC, ESS, ISTAT Household Survey) and I teach quantitative methods at various levels.
-Below you can find a list of my publications and here a link to my [CV](DottiSani_CV_april_2023.pdf){:target="_blank"}.
+Below you can find a list of my publications and here a link to my [CV](DottiSani_CV_October_2023.pdf){:target="_blank"}.

+**projects**

+* Principal Investigator - Maternal guilt: Measurement, correlates, and policy solutions in the Italian context (MatGuilt).
+Financed by the Italian Ministry for Education under the PRIN 2022 grant scheme (Bando Prin 2022 – Decreto Direttoriale n.
+104 del 02-02-2022 – Settore ERC SH3 “The Social World and Its Diversity”).
+[Project webpage](https://www.spstrend.it/matguilt/){:target="_blank"}.

 **articles in journals**